ucsb-igert/nsc/data/README.md

-# Network State Summarization Datasets
+# Reference Datasets

-This project contains the documentation for the five real-world datasets used to test network state summarization methods.
+This project contains the documentation for the five real-world datasets used to test network state compression methods.

 ## Datasets